 From today's Sunday Times:-

-BA scrambles for first flight back
+scrambles for first flight back

 By Daniel McGrory in Baghdad and Ben Webster, Transport Correspondent

 BRITISH AIRWAYS hopes to be the first airline to resume flights to Baghdad this week, but it will be an honour of dubious value.
 The airport, which was scheduled to reopen <18 July>, is nowhere near ready for commercial flights.

 In the present circumstances, flights into the Iraqi capital would rank among the most dangerous in the world.
 With 10,000 US troops based inside the 11-mile perimeter, the authorities are not worried about hijackers or terrorists in the buildings.
 Their fear is that an insurgent with a shoulder-held missile-launcher will fire at an aircraft taking off.
 The other concern is how passengers can reach flights, because there are almost daily attacks on American convoys on the road to the airport.